rwnx/pynonymizer/README.md

                         [MSSQL] Use compression when backing up the database.
                         [$PYNONYMIZER_MSSQL_BACKUP_COMPRESSION]
-  -v, --version         show program's version number and exit
+  -v, --version         show program's version number and exit --verbose             Increases the verbosity of the logging feature, to
+                        help when troubleshooting issues.
+                        [$PYNONYMIZER_VERBOSE]

 ```

 ## License